 - Keep repeating.

-Congratulations, you’ve mastered the forward cross which is a quite impressive achievement.
+Congratulations, you’ve mastered the forward cross which is quite an impressive achievement.

 6. Backward skating

 You can do couple skating, even if you’re not comfortable with backward skating.
 But to add a bit of flair, it’s not a bad idea for you and your partner to learn it.
 It’s pretty fun to learn.